dataset-sh/slambda/slambda-doc/docs/example.md

 ## Create TextFunction

-In this example, we will create extremly simple sentiment clasfier using a `TextFunction` , so we can do this
+In this example, we will create an extremly simple sentiment classifier using a `TextFunction`, so we can do this

 ```py
 from .sl_tutorial import sentiment